emacs-mirror/emacs/mps/manual/source/reference/index.rst

     does not generate any messages of any type.

-    A :term:`client program` that enables messages for a message type must access messages using :c:func:`mps_message_get` and discard them using :c:func:`mps_message_discard`, or the message queue may consume unbounded resources.
+    A :term:`client program` that enables messages for a message type must access messages by calling :c:func:`mps_message_get` and discard them by calling :c:func:`mps_message_discard`, or the message queue may consume unbounded resources.

     The client program may disable the posting of messages by calling :c:func:`mps_message_type_disable`.